tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/basic-networking.md

 There are two fundamental approaches to moving data through a network of links and switches: circuit switching and packet switching

-In **circuit-switched** networks, the resources needed along a path (buffers, link transmission rate) to provide for communication between the end systems are **reserved** for the duration of the communication session between the end systems.
+- In **circuit-switched** networks, the resources needed along a path (buffers, link transmission rate) to provide for communication between the end systems are **reserved** for the duration of the communication session between the end systems.
-In **packet-switched** networks, these resources are **not reserved**; a session’s messages use the resources on demand and, as a consequence, may have to wait (that is, queue) for access to a communication link.
+- In **packet-switched** networks, these resources are **not reserved**; a session’s messages use the resources on demand and, as a consequence, may have to wait (that is, queue) for access to a communication link.

 Traditional telephone networks are examples of circuit-switched networks.
 Consider what happens when one person wants to send information (voice or facsimile)  to another over a telephone network.
 Before the sender can send the information, the network must establish a connection between the sender and the receiver.
 This is a bona fide connection for which the switches on the path between the sender and receiver maintain connection state for that connection.
 In the jargon of telephony, this connection is called a **circuit**.

 The Internet is packet-switched.
 If one of the links is congested because other packets need to be transmitted over the link at the same time, then the packet will have to wait in a buffer at the sending side of the transmission link and suffer a delay.
 The Internet makes its best effort to deliver packets in a timely manner, but it does not make any guarantees.

-Although packet switching and circuit switching are both prevalent in today’s telecommunication networks, the trend has certainly been in the direction of packet switching.
+Although packet switching and circuit switching are both prevalent in today’s telecommunication networks, the **trend** has certainly been in the direction of **packet switching**.

 ## ISP